vahdetkaratas/customer-segmentation/README.md

 - **Bargain Hunters**: Low Monetary + High Frequency
 - **Occasional Customers**: Low Frequency + Low Monetary

+### Step 4: Alternative Clustering Methods
+To validate and compare with KMeans results, we implemented two additional clustering approaches:

+**DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**:
+- **Advantage**: Can detect outliers and clusters of varying shapes and densities
+- **Parameters**: eps (neighborhood radius) and min_samples (minimum points to form cluster)
+- **Results**: Best configuration found with eps=0.5, min_samples=5, yielding 3 clusters and 70 noise points
+- **Use Case**: Better when you want to identify outliers or when clusters have irregular shapes

+**Hierarchical Clustering (Agglomerative with Ward Linkage)**:
+- **Advantage**: Creates a tree structure showing relationships between clusters
+- **Parameters**: n_clusters (number of clusters) and linkage method (Ward)
+- **Results**: Best configuration found with k=2 clusters using Ward linkage
+- **Use Case**: Better when you want to understand the hierarchical structure of customer relationships

+**Generated Artifacts**:
+- `data/processed/dbscan_labels.csv` - DBSCAN segment assignments
+- `data/processed/hierarchical_labels.csv` - Hierarchical segment assignments
+- `data/processed/rfm_with_dbscan.csv` - RFM data with DBSCAN segments
+- `data/processed/rfm_with_hierarchical.csv` - RFM data with hierarchical segments
+- `models/dbscan_best.joblib` - Trained DBSCAN model
+- `models/hierarchical_k2.joblib` - Trained hierarchical model

+**Visualizations Created**:
+- `reports/figures/dbscan_scatter.png` - DBSCAN clusters with noise points highlighted
+- `reports/figures/hierarchical_dendrogram.png` - Dendrogram showing cluster hierarchy
+- `reports/figures/hierarchical_scatter.png` - Hierarchical clustering results
+- `reports/figures/clustering_comparison.csv` - Comparative metrics table

+**Method Selection Guidelines**:
+- **Use KMeans**: When you expect spherical, well-separated clusters of similar sizes
+- **Use DBSCAN**: When you want to detect outliers or have clusters of varying densities
+- **Use Hierarchical**: When you want to understand the hierarchical structure of customer relationships

 ### Clustering Approach
 The project uses machine learning clustering algorithms to group customers based on their RFM scores:
 - **K-means Clustering**: Primary segmentation method